 An art student at an easel with paint and a brush.

-The Office of Diversity and Inclusion is devoted to enriching the lives of all students by focusing on diversity, inclusion, equity, academic assistance, scholarships, leadership training, and community service.
-Please be sure to visit Cecil United for more information!
+The Office of Student Leadership is devoted to enriching the lives of all students by focusing on inclusion, equity, academic assistance, scholarships, leadership training, and community service.

-Cecil College offers a Peer-to-Peer Mentorship program for all underrepresented students (Black/African American, Asian, Hispanic/Latino, Native American, Native Hawaiian or Other Pacific Islanders, and Military-Related students).
+Cecil College offers a peer-to-peer mentorship program for all students.
 New Cecil College students are paired with more seasoned students to assist them in finding academic resources to help them succeed.

 • Students are also encouraged to attend Student Success Workshops.
 These range in topics from Time Management Skills, Understanding a Syllabus, Breaking Down the Grade with a Math Professor, Understanding Satisfactory Academic Progress, Learning Memory Tips, Financial Literacy with the Aberdeen Proving Ground Federal Credit Union (APGFCU), Q&A’s with High Achieving Students, and How to Cope with Test Anxiety.